-Thirteen outstanding junior girls were tapped by Mortar Board, women's honor society, in recognition of their leadership, campus.
+Thirteen outstanding junior girls were tapped by Mortar Board, women's honor society, in recognition of their leadership, sented for membership on three for its share of publicity this campus.
 Barbara Blakeley was the only Tulsan honored by this

 Seniors begin their finals next behind the chapter house Beta been engaged and an open faculty week with the rest of us scheduled Theta Pi will hold its spring forum was held.
 Some of the col- the week following.
 The Military formal.
 Eddie Ward's orchestra lege employed students have not, Ball is the remaining big social